 Methodology: An explanation of the methodology can be found under the “ methodology” heading on this page.

 Business Week offers its business school rankings at this site.
-Users will find current statistics and profiles for the full-time, part-time and distant MBA schools, and links to the schools’ web sites.
-The basic rankings rank the top MBA programs in the U.S., that can be viewed by anyone, but you may need to register with Business Week (for free) to view content beyond the first page.
+Users will find current statistics and profiles for full-time, part-time and distant MBA schools with links to the schools’ web sites.
+The basic rankings rank the top MBA programs in the U.S. and can be viewed by anyone, but free registration is required to view content beyond the first page.
 The Business Week site also provides links to undergraduate and international business programs.

 The Economist Intelligence Unit: Which MBA Online

 Methodology: This site offers an explanation of its rankings on a page entitled Methodology.

 The Economist Intelligence Unit offers rankings of the top 100 full-time MBA programs in Asia, Europe, and North America.
 Based on surveys completed by the school and its students, criteria such as career opportunities, personal development and educational experience, salary increase, and the potential to network were weighed and ranked.
 The results can be seen on the site, along with the option to customize the rankings by criteria or region.
 Also of interest on the site is the student survey used to compile the rankings and a directory of business schools throughout the world.

 Methodology:This site offers an explanation of its rankings under the “Methodology” tab.
 Methodology explanations are available for all seven types of business school rankings.